10 min read

 So, transparency in business is a practice of documenting just about everything and making it a practice to share with all appropriate stakeholders (internally and externally).

-But, before we share the examples to aspire to, let’s start with some contrast—what a lacking of transparency can result in.
+But, before we share the examples to aspire to, let’s start with some contrast—what a lack of transparency can result in.

 Transparency is a cornerstone piece to how we define sustainable businesses.
 For more, read: What is Sustainability in Business?